- Powder plants

 Thanks to its high caffeine content, guarana has been used to aid weight loss, as it helps to boost basal metabolism and thermogenesis (1, 6).

 Guarana also has strong antioxidant and anti-inflammatory activity, due to its polyphenol and saponin content (1).
-These polyphenols also have cardioprotective properties, inhibit platelet aggregation and help to prevent the formation of atheromas (the accumulation of fat in the artery walls) (7-9).
+These polyphenols also have cardioprotective properties, inhibit platelet aggregation and help to fight against the formation of atheromas (the accumulation of fat in the artery walls) (7-9).

 Mix 2 g of guarana powder with water, juice, shakes or milk.
 It can also be sprinkled on meals and salads.

-The European Medicines Agency (EMA) has approved the traditional use of guarana seeds for the treatment of fatigue and weakness (10).
+The European Medicines Agency (EMA) has approved the traditional use of guarana seeds in case of fatigue and weakness (10).

 Guarana's properties include improving cognitive performance and cardiovascular protection (2, 7-9).